vmware-tanzu/image-registry-operator-api/README.md

 ## Overview

-The image-registry-operator-api provides the object model and generated client libraries for the VM Image Registry project, which is part of vSphere's [Kubernetes](https://kubernetes.io) support.
+The image-registry-operator-api provides the object model and generated client libraries for the VM Image Service project, which is part of vSphere's [Kubernetes](https://kubernetes.io) support.

-Image Registry Operator allows users to manage the lifecycle of vSphere Content Library Items using a declarative Kubernetes consumption model and is an integral part of Project Pacific in vSphere with Kubernetes.
+Image Service Operator allows users to manage the lifecycle of vSphere Content Library Items using a declarative Kubernetes consumption model and is an integral part of Project Pacific in vSphere with Kubernetes.